NCHSAA boys' soccer state playoffs set to begin

 Camden County (5-5-1) finished third in the AAC and was able to earn a spot in the state playoffs as an at-large.

-The Bruins are the No. 14 seed in the East Regional and travels to No. 3 seed Wilson Preparatory Academy (4-1-1) for a first round match today.
+The Bruins are the No. 14 seed in the East Regional and traveled to No. 3 seed Wilson Preparatory Academy (4-1-1) for a first round match Tuesday.

 The Tigers were the only team in their conference to field a team, but played a non-conference schedule this winter.